Skip to main content

 npm install --location=global xpm@next

-Validate the website content in a local build via the npm build script:
+Validate the website content through a local build using the npm build script:

 npm run build